Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Worcestershire and are not the council.
 About us

-The Economy Overview and Scrutiny Panel of Worcestershire Council met on Friday 13 March 2026 to discuss the Worcestershire Growth Hub, the Worcester Six Business Park, and the council's performance and budget monitoring for 2025/26.
-The panel also reviewed and refreshed its work programme for the upcoming year.
+The Economy Overview and Scrutiny Panel of Worcestershire Council met on Friday, 13 March 2026, to discuss the Worcestershire Growth Hub, the Worcester Six Business Park, and the council's performance and budget monitoring for the 2025/26 financial year.
+The panel also reviewed and proposed updates to its scrutiny work programme for the upcoming 2026/27 year.

 Worcestershire Growth Hub